How Nonprofits Are Using Comics and Illustrated Stories

 What happens when you put stories at the heart of education?
 If you ask Katha, the answer is this: you build not just readers, but thinkers.
 Not just classrooms, but communities.

-Founded by Padma Shri Geeta Dharmarajan in 1988, Katha runs on a simple idea—teach everything through story.
-Their unique StoryPedagogy™, rooted in India’s oral traditions and the Natya Shastra, turns subjects like maths and science into imaginative adventures.
+Founded in 1988 by Padma Shri awardee Geeta Dharmarajan, Katha is built on the idea that children learn best through story.
+Its StoryPedagogy™, rooted in India’s oral traditions and the Natya Shastra, turns maths and science into lessons children can picture and enjoy.

 Their books aren’t just textbooks.
 Titles like Dear Earth and The Tale of Makkhilal are used in community radio, digital kits, and mobile reading hubs.
 Even UNESCO, the Times of India, and Encyclopaedia Britannica have taken note.
-Katha proves that stories don’t just entertain.
-They equip.
+Katha proves that stories don’t just entertain; they also equip.

 Final Thoughts